Code-Institute-Submissions/pawoods-project2/README.md

 2. Bug found where calling createGame would give an error when selecting "medium" difficulty but not on any other.
 - Fixed by removing an accidental space found in "medium" button id.
 ---
+3. Bug found where half the cards created within createGame function were given an id but weren't given a value.
+- Fixed by identifying that the id had been set twice on the first card of each pair instead of an id and a value. pair1.id changed to pair1.value.
+---

 #### Unfixed Bugs